 Routine mammography screenings are an effective way to reduce your risk for breast cancer complications.
-At Nova Women’s Health, state-of-the-art mammography services are available in the office, so you don’t have to go elsewhere for breast cancer screening.
-Anju Nayar, MD, FACOG, and the team also provide resources for breast biopsies and cancer treatment when needed.
-Call the North Reading, Massachusetts, office to schedule a mammography appointment or book a consultation online today.
+At Nova Women’s Health, we can provide breast exams and if needed referrals to state-of-the-art mammography services as part of breast cancer screening.
+Call the North Reading, Massachusetts, office to schedule a mammography referral or book a consultation online today.

 Mammography describes medical imaging that uses low-dose X-ray technology to evaluate breast tissue.